 Table of contents

-Both methodologies can help a development team produce high-quality software.
-Depending on the specific project requirement, knowing the difference between agile and waterfall can better equip a team to choose the right process and methods in delivering a successful software project.
+Both methodologies can help developers produce high-quality project management.
+Depending on the specific project requirement, knowing the difference between agile and waterfall can better equip a development team to choose the right process and methods in delivering a successful software project.
 Some of the distinct differences are:

 - Agile is an incremental and iterative approach; Waterfall is a linear and sequential approach.

 - Agile separates a project into sprints; Waterfall divides a project into phases.